My love for coffee needs no introduction, but the scientific connection between coffee intake and liver health certainly merits one.

 You aren’t alone – I could hardly believe the coincidence after stumbling upon significant scientific evidence suggesting regular coffee intake has the potential to improve liver health in a variety of contexts.

-Given that coffee tends to contain more antioxidants (both in term of quantity, and variety) per serving than most foods, it is perhaps unsurprising that observational scientific data continues to uncover novel findings related to its protective health effects.
+Given that coffee tends to contain more antioxidants (both in term of quantity, and variety) per serving than most foods, it is perhaps unsurprising that observational data continues to uncover novel associations related to its protective health effects.

 Coffee Intake & Liver Cancer